Yomby William

 Richard Lowe Yomby William (born June 18, 1981 in Bafoussam) is a retired Cameroonian footballer who spent the majority of his career with the Richmond Kickers.
-He is currently an assistant coach at Old Dominion University for their men's soccer program.
+He is currently an assistant coach at University of Evansville for their men's soccer program.

 Career

-Youth and College
+Youth and college

 William attended high school at Lycee Classique Bafoussam in Cameroon, played club soccer for FootStar, and attended the University of Oschang, before moving to the United States in 2005 to attend and play college soccer at Old Dominion University.
 In his career at Old Dominion, William scored one goal and one assist, with 10 total shots.

 During his college years, William also played in the USL Premier Development League with the Hampton Roads Piranhas.